 |Regions Covered||North America, Europe, Asia-Pacific, Latin America and Middle East & Africa|

-Application-based divisions of the gastroenterology industry include Crohn's disease, ulcerative colitis, GERD, IBS, and others.
-In terms of revenue share, the Crohn's disease segment dominated the gastroenterology industry in 2022.
+The gastroenterology market is divided into categories based on application, including Crohn's disease, ulcerative colitis, GERD, IBS, and others.
+In terms of revenue share, the gastroenterology market's Crohn's disease sector led the way in 2022.

-This is due to the fact that there have been more cases of Crohn's disease (CD) over the past 50 years, more novel drugs are being approved for CD, and there are more ways to diagnose the condition, such as imaging modalities or serological markers, all of which are anticipated to boost the CD industry over the upcoming years.
+This is because there have been more cases of Crohn's disease (CD) over the past five decades, more novel drugs are being approved for CD, and there are more diagnostic options for the disease, such as imaging modalities or serological markers, which are expected to boost the market for CD during the forecasted period.

 By Distribution Channel